nsarsoftware/cv/index.md

 - 4+ years in software dev
 - Now working as consultant making web & mobile apps using Flutter.
-- Worked in games industry on internal tools and infrastructure for 2 years.
+- Worked in back on .Net Csharp with DevExpress tool for 3 years.
-- Mainly developed native iOS apps for about 6 years (swift, objc)
+- Mainly developed web applications and web services for about 3 years (Csharp, Jquery, Html5, Css, Js)
-- Also made Android apps and Backends on the side
+- Also made Android apps and Backends on the side.
-- Tried my own startup for a brief time
+- Doing my own startup.
-- Recently became a full stack web developer for 4+ years (react, psql, mongo, nodejs)
+- Recently became a full stack web developer for 4+ years (csharp, mssql, devexpress tools,)
-- Before all I was a Flash developer when it used to be cool.
+- Mobile Apps available in Apple/Google stores.
+- Lastly i had experience about ionic and angularjs for 2+ years(i have apps with ionic).
 - See below for code examples, open source personal projects.

 ## Currently

-Based in Helsinki, Finland.
+Based in London, United Kingdom.
 Working on mobile apps as a consultant.

 ### Specialized in

 - Building digital products.
-- Cross Platform Android & iOS development with React Native and Flutter
+- Cross Platform Android & iOS development with Flutter and Ionic.
-- Native iOS development with Swift
+- Web application development with CSharp.
-- Web SPA's with javascript / React.
+- Desktop apps with Csharp / MsSql.
-- Building server applications with node.js on major cloud platforms.
+- Building server applications with csharp on major cloud platforms.

 ## Education

-`2005-2009`
-__Kadir Has University, Computer Science & Statistics Ba.__
+`2011-2016`
+__Firat University, Software Engineering__

 ## Occupation

-`March 2019 - now`
+`May 2021 - now`
-__Qvik__, Helsinki
+__Qvik__, London
-_Senior Software Developer_
+_Software Developer_

 `Jan 2017 - February 2019`
-__Seriously Digital Entertainment__, Helsinki
-_Technology Programmer_
+__Bursa Municipality__, Turkey
+_Mobile Application Software Engineer_

 - Working on web technology based internal tools (react, redux, node.js, typescript, docker).
 - Native plugin development for Unity3D (iOS/Obj-C & Android/Java).